zeekus/textfiles/pschism_build_document_with_spack.md

       - ecflow
 ```

-*packages.yaml* info
+- Define your packages.yaml
+*packages.yaml* - This file will be written to by the 'spack external find' command.
+After spack adds the lines, you will need to append some more information.
+                  Note, we are putting everything in the "--scope site" just so we know where the file is generated.

-- additional configuration parameters for packages.yaml *this will configure spack to use system libraries*
+ - This tells spack to use our system installed vesions of textlive, perl, python and some other libraries.
-- Note, if you are compiling the code on the compute nodes you may want to specifiy --scope site rather than --scope system.
+  You will need to type these commands in your bash environment.

+-  These commands will generate some basic entries in your packages.yaml file.
 ```
 export SPACK_SYSTEM_CONFIG_PATH=/modeling/spack/etc/spack
-spack external find --scope system spack external find --scope system texlive spack external find --scope system perl spack external find --scope system python yum install cmake3 spack external find --scope system cmake3
+spack external find --scope system spack external find --scope system texlive spack external find --scope system perl spack external find --scope system python
 ```

+- Now that the *packages.yaml* file is created.
+You will need to edit it with either emacs, vim, or nano.
+  Append in some information tells spack about the MPI subsystem[intel-onempi, libfabric, pmix, slurm ], and the compilers to use.

-File: *packages.yaml*  - base config AWS specific
+File: *packages.yaml*  - base config AWS specific - add this to the top of the configuration or edit it to match.

-use *nano* to cut and paste up top.
+- Information that will need to be appended to your package.yaml file.
 ```
 packages:
   all: